RU Ready 4 Relocation, Kids?

 Congratulations.
 You’ve made it.
 Perseverance and hard work have paid off, Mr. New Company Vice President.
 The promotion will bring financial rewards, but it also requires you pull up stakes and move a thousand miles away.

 Kids can prove resilient during a change, but they also want reassurance in the midst of moving out of state.
-The manner in which you prepare children for this big event also will depend on their ages, as effective approaches will differ for preschoolers, school-age children and adolescents.
+The manner in which you prepare kids for relocation also will depend on their ages, as effective approaches will differ for preschoolers, school-age children and adolescents.
 Generally, the older the child, the more likely he’ll perceive an interstate move as a difficult event.
 (Note: This information is intended for families moving for positive reasons on an infrequent basis.
 More disruptive events—e.g., divorce or families coping with poverty—or the constant uprooting experienced by military families, might impact children differently or more profoundly.)

-Perhaps the single best thing is to let kids know about a move as early as possible.
+Perhaps the single best thing is to let kids know about a relocation as early as possible.
 Don’t spring the idea on them at the 11th hour, thinking the short notice will spare them anxiety.
 The more time they have to think about the concept, the more empowered they’ll be to prepare for the upcoming cross-country move mentally.

 Visualizing can prove an essential tool in easing children’s anxiety.
 If possible, obtain photos of the new school, home and town, so kids form a picture in their minds of what life will be like after the cross-country move.
 Clinical psychologist Laura Markham, Ph.D., recommends creating for young children a “moving book,” in which captions are glued to move-related photo printouts, then laminated, three-hole punched and placed in a notebook.
 This chronicle might start with a family’s current home, then discuss the reason for moving out of state (Dad took a new job) and finish up with anticipated fun activities near the family’s new home.
 The editor of Ahaparenting.com, Dr. Markham advises reading the “moving book” to children early on in the moving process.
 Again, the overall idea is to ease into the new move, not make an abrupt change.